ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 ---

 # Introduction
 When you share your code with other people, it may not immediately work on their machine.
 They haven't installed certain packages, they have a different R version or maybe another operating system.
-These issues are called dependencies problems.
-Basically, one system needs another system in order to function properly, in the same way that one package needs the installation of another package.
+These issues are called dependency problems.
+Basically, one system needs another system in order to function properly, in the same way that one package needs the installation of other packages to function properly.

 This is where Docker comes in.
 Docker solves all reproducibility and dependency problems.